Why the skin barrier matters

 What is skin needling?

+Skin needling, also known as microneedling, involves the use of fine needles to create controlled micro-injuries in the skin.
+These micro-injuries trigger a wound-healing response.
 Clinical studies have demonstrated that microneedling can induce collagen formation and dermal remodelling through this process (Aust et al., 2008; Fabbrocini et al., 2014).

 Its use is supported in the literature as part of a broader treatment approach rather than a standalone solution (Alster & Graham, 2018).